imsamuel/tpbus/README.md

 }
 ```

-### List all bus service timings at a specified bus stop
+### List the timings of all bus services at a specified bus stop

 **Definition**